 Quartz Trailhead (10215 E. McDowell Mountain Ranch Road)

 Quartz Trail — Easy (Hiking, Biking, Horseback Riding)

 The entire Quartz Trail runs for 4.9 miles, but we were on just a short section that cut through washes adjacent to McDowell Mountain Ranch residential areas.
 Although homes in the vicinity are often visible and nearby in many parts of the trail you’ll find that the trees, saguaro, and deep washes provide plenty of the desert experience.
 The trail is very popular with mountain bikers.

 We took about half of this 5.8-mile trail.
 Gorgeous views and narrow, winding paths with steady climbs make this a fun trail.
 Accessed from Sunrise Trail, it begins running adjacent to a residential area, but quickly leads deeper into the desert and up the mountainside.
 The portion of the path we took was a good workout, but I’ve heard it gets more challenging as you move along and over the mountain ridges to connect with trails leading to the Lost Dog Trailhead (mentioned above).

 Stay tuned for more about our Scottsdale area hikes.

-For important tips about having safe and happy experiences on the Scottsdale hiking trails, Experience Scottsdale has a Hiking and Trail Guide that you can download for great information and tips about hiking in the desert.
+Check out our tips about what to wear and put in your backpack for hiking in the desert.
+For other important tips about having safe and happy experiences on the Scottsdale hiking trails, Experience Scottsdale has a Hiking and Trail Guide that you can download.